joniles/mpxj/src.ruby/mpxj/README.md

     $ gem install mpxj

+## Changelog
+You'll find details of what has changed in this version [here](http://mpxj.sourceforge.net/changes-report.html).

 ## Supported File Types

 This gem uses the file name extension to determine what kind of project data it is reading.
 The list below shows the supported file extensions: